 The song is about a man who walks with his face to the night sky, counting the stars, so that his tears won’t fall.

-There are two versions to the story about how he came up with the lyrics.
-One version suggests that Rokusuke was walking home from a protest over the continued U.S. military presence in Japan and was saddened by the fact that the protests did not seem to be having the desired result.
-The other far more romantic version of the story says that he had his heart broken by a Japanese actress by the name of Meiko Nakamura.
+There are two versions to the story about how Rokusuke Ei came up with the lyrics.
+One version suggests that he was walking home from a protest over the continued U.S. military presence in Japan and was saddened by the fact that the protests did not seem to be having the desired result.
+The other far more romantic version of the story says that he had his heartbroken by a Japanese actress by the name of Meiko Nakamura.